Xilinx/HLS/vitis_hls_examples/README.md

 [override_opt_flow_demo](override_opt_flow_demo) | How to use local LLVM opt binary within Vitis HLS.
 [plugin_analyze_rename_flow_demo](plugin_analyze_rename_flow_demo) | How to call a custom LLVM opt pass within Vitis HLS.
 Requires [plugins/example_analyze_rename](../plugins/example_analyze_rename) to be built.
 Does not require a local LLVM build.
 [plugin_auto_array_partition_flow_demo](plugin_auto_array_partition_flow_demo) | How to use the auto_array_partition plugin within Vitis HLS.
 Requires [plugins/auto_array_partition](../plugins/auto_array_partition) plugin to be built.
 Does not require a local LLVM build.
+[slxplugin_loopinterchange_demo](slxplugin_loopinterchange_demo) | How to use the SLX Plugin loop interchange optimization from the command line and from the Vitis HLS IDE.
+Does not require a local LLVM build.

 Note that the override\* examples assume that the local LLVM binaries have some customized behavior/passes which will be called implicitly or explicitly in the run_hls.tcl.